JakimPL/Iceberg-Order-Book/README.md

 ## Series of data

 There is a possibility to run a series of data from a JSON file.
 An example is stored in the file `example.json`.
-To perform orders from a file use:
+To perform orders from a file use the following:

 `python main.py [input]`